Program and Activities

 Camp Farley's camp program represents a dynamic and fluid experience, with the ability to adapt to changing situations such as weather, camper interest, staff specialties, and other factors.
 Camp is more than shooting an arrow, rowing a canoe, or making your favorite arts & craft project - it's a place where kids develop, make friends, and experience different things.

 Discoverers (Ages 6 - 8) - These campers are scheduled for a variety of camp activities each day to make sure that they are given a chance to participate in a wide range of camp activities including a daily free swim.
 Discoverers participate in arts & crafts, nature, barnyard, recreation and swimming activities.
-They also get the chance to choose 2 of their activities each day during Electives and RAS (Recreation, Art, Swim).

 GENERAL CAMP ACTIVITIES